 If you can only do a few, my picks would be the exotic Moorish-inspired Villa Crespi, on Lake Orta, which is worth a stay for some of Northern Italy’s finest food; majestic 17th century Villa d’Este, just outside of Como, at Cernobbio, which is the grand old dame of all the Italian Lakes grand hotels; the Grand Hotel Villa Serbelloni at Bellagio for the stunning swimming pool and just as spectacular food; and the lovely neoclassical Villa Fiordaliso, perhaps the lake’s most romantic hotel.

-Alternatives to the Italian Lakes grand hotels include atmospheric albergo in the centre of historic towns, holiday apartments, and agroturismo, rural accommodation or rooms on a working farm or vineyard.
+Alternatives to the Italian Lakes grand hotels include an atmospheric albergo in the centre of an historic town, holiday apartments, and agroturismo, rural accommodation or rooms on a working farm or vineyard.
 More on those soon.

 Grand Hotel des Iles Borromées